Travel to Miami

 Flying to Miami

-Airlines operating direct flights to Miami from the UK include American Airlines, British Airways and Virgin Atlantic.
+Airlines operating direct flights to Miami include American Airlines, British Airways and Virgin Atlantic.
 Numerous airlines offer domestic flights to Miami from other US cities, including American Airlines, Delta, Frontier Airlines, Spirit Airlines, United and US Airways.
-Prices tend to rise during peak periods such as school summer holidays and Christmas.
+Prices tend to rise around the peak period between March-May, such as school summer holidays and Christmas.

 Travel by road

 Traffic drives on the right and the minimum driving age is 16.
-Speed limits range from 24kph (15mph) to 72kph (45mph) in the city, 88kph (55mph) on most state highways and 88-112kph (55-70mph) on interstates and the Florida Turnpike.
+Speed limits range from 24 kph (15 mph) to 48 kph (30 mph) in the city, 88 kph (55 mph) on most state highways and 88-112 kph (55-70 mph) on interstates and the Florida Turnpike.
 Speeding fines are hefty.

-The State of Florida recognises valid driver's licences from the USA and other countries, as well as International Driving Permits.
+The State of Florida recognises valid driving licences from the US and other countries, as well as International Driving Permits.
 Visitors who plan on driving should have Personal Accident Insurance (PAI) as part of their standard travel insurance.

 Emergency breakdown services